jacknycz/nodal/next/NODAL_AI_INTRO.md

 - **AI Context System**: Provided via React context (`aiContext.tsx`), available throughout the app.
 - **Node AI**: AI-powered node generation, content suggestions, and brainstorming.
 - **Document Processing**: Uploaded files are processed for text extraction and vectorization for AI context.
+For PDFs, we extract text via a server route using `pdf-parse` (Node runtime) with a client-side `pdf.js` fallback; extracted text is persisted and used throughout the app (including chat context).
 - **Pre-Session Chat**: Users can interact with AI before board creation to refine their goals.
 - **Multi-Turn Memory**: AI maintains context across conversation turns using a message buffer.
 - **Context-Aware Suggestions**: AI provides relevant suggestions based on current board state and user history.